Privacy and Data Protection Statement

 Protecting Children, Young Persons and Vulnerable Adults

-Where we collect information about a child or young person, we will make it clear as to the reasons for collecting this information and how it will be used.
+Where we collect information about you, we will make it clear as to the reasons for collecting this information and how it will be used.

-The Charity recognise the importance of protecting individuals who may be in vulnerable circumstances and follow the guidance issued by the Institute of Fundraising on treating donors fairly.
+The Charity recognises the importance of protecting individuals who may be in vulnerable circumstances and follows the sector best practice on, including that issued by the Institute of Fundraising, Treating Donors Fairly.

 We believe that this guidance helps to support our staff and fundraisers who come into contact with supporters in providing high quality customer care, ensuring anyone donating to the Charity is in a position to make a free and informed decision.

-If you would like to find out more about the Institute of Fundraising’s guidance, please click here.
+If you would like to find out more about the Institute of Fundraising’s guidance, please follow this link : http://www.institute-of-fundraising.org.uk/library/treatingdonorsfairly/

 You have a number of rights available to you and these are set out below.